Prepare your development environment on Windows

 To use Visual Studio 2017 or 2019

-The Service Fabric Tools are part of the Azure Development workload in Visual Studio 2017.
+The Service Fabric Tools are part of the Azure Development workload in Visual Studio 2019 and 2017.
 Enable this workload as part of your Visual Studio installation.
 In addition, you need to install the Microsoft Azure Service Fabric SDK and runtime using Web Platform Installer.

 SDK installation only